Jbachtiger/ci-pp2-quizanaughts/README.md

 ### Frameworks, Libaries and Programs Used
 - [Gitpod](https://gitpod.io/projects) - this was my code editor for this project
-- [Git](https://git-scm.com/) - was used for version control using the terminal through gitpod to commit to Git and push to Github
+- [Git](https://git-scm.com/) - was used for version control using the terminal through Gitpod to commit to Git and push to Github
 - [Github](https://github.com/) - is used to store the code for this project after being pushed from Git
 - [Balsamiq](https://balsamiq.com/) - was used to create the wireframes during the design process
 - [Google Fonts](https://fonts.google.com/) - used to import fonts to website